katmh/mitier/README.md

 ## Installation

 This is a Next.js (React) app using NPM.
-It's all client-side except for an [API route](https://nextjs.org/docs/api-routes/introduction) (see `/pages/api`) that filters the courses dataset.
+Everything happens on the front-end except for an [API route](https://nextjs.org/docs/api-routes/introduction) (see `/pages/api`) that filters the courses dataset.

 ```
 git clone https://github.com/katmh/mitier